 6 Steps to Better Manage Your Candidate Database

-Most staffing firms use an applicant tracking system (ATS) to house their client and candidate databases.
+Most recruitment agencies use an applicant tracking system to house their client and candidate databases.
 Applicant tracking systems can be extremely powerful tools, especially when the race is on to search for and find the right candidate for a job order.
 In fact, according to Bullhorn’s Recruitment Industry Trends Report, referrals from previously placed candidates and candidates from the existing database were the two most popular sourcing strategies.

 So the candidate database you’ve spent many hours and money building up is a potential goldmine.
-But, mining it is not always easy – especially if you’ve let it get dirty and disorganized.
-The following tips are designed to help you think about ways to improve the quality of your candidate database so you can turn it into a competitive advantage for you and your firm:
+But, mining it is not always easy – especially if you’ve let it get dirty and disorganised.
+The following tips are designed to help you think about ways to improve the quality of your candidate database so you can turn it into a competitive advantage for you and your agency:

 1. Develop a process among your recruiters for screening candidate resumes and bucketing them in your system

 This applies to candidates that apply to your posted jobs and candidates that you pull into your ATS through third-party tools (aggregators and boards).
 Use your screened category as a filter when searching for quality candidates going forward.

 2. Add skills to your candidates instead of relying solely on keywords

 For many jobs, specific skills (e.g., Java, C++, Ruby) are core requirements, so make it easier for you and your team to find these candidates down the road.
 By doing this, you’ll also reduce your dependency on complex or boolean searches and you’ll avoid those rare candidates who know how to game the system by stuffing keywords into their resume (sometimes invisibly!).
 If you tackle tips #1 and #2 alone, think how easy it will be to search for your next level 3 software developer that can code in C++ and has already been screened by a recruiter on your team.